2018ik/2018ik.github.io/_wiki/lords_table.markdown

 ### Bread

-The bread refers to the Lord's body composed of the many believers.
+The bread refers to the Lord's body composed of the many believers, or the church.
 The members of the Body are one because we they all partake of the one bread, which constitutes each member with the same Christ (1 Cor 10:17).

 In order for the Lord Jesus to be eaten, He needed to die on the cross.
 The breaking of the bread signifies the physical body of the Lord being broken.
 When hearing the sound of the bread breaking, one's hearts should move and realize the suffering the Lord went through because of His love for all mankind.

 A superficial description of a believer in Christ may simply go to church every week.
-However, to be a genuine member, we need to eat, digest and assimilate Christ.
-This is symbolized by the bread of life.
+However, to be a genuine member, we need to eat, digest and assimilate the crucified Christ.
+This is symbolized by the breaking and eating of the bread.

 ### Cup

-To drink the cup is to review te redemption of the new covenant (Matt.
+To drink the cup is to review the redemption of the new covenant (Matt.
 26:28), and to have fellowship in the blood of Christ (1 Cor.
 10:16a).
+The blood here is the blood of the covenant (Mark 14:24), which gave God's people a new heart, a new spirit, and the inner law of life (Luke 22:20; Heb.
+8:10-12).

 ## To Partake